 (2) whether the arresting officers have their guns drawn or exhibit other weapons;

 (4) whether the person was told he has a right not to consent;

 (5) whether the person was told a search warrant could be obtained.

-CVC 23612 consent to alcohol blood test in Los Angles DUI seems not optional.
+CVC 23612 consent to an alcohol blood test in Los Angles DUI seems not optional.

-Thus, California implied consent law found in CVC 23612 contradict federal law.
-Because Federal law supersede California law when US Constitution is involved, consent to blood test in Los Angeles DUI cases can not be implied.
+Thus, California implied consent law found in CVC 23612 contradicts federal law.
+Because Federal law supersedes California law when the US Constitution is involved, consent to a blood test in Los Angeles DUI cases can not be implied.
 Careful illustration of such conflict should convince California trial courts to suppress blood test results, especially in borderline cases (such as where consent was obtained by possible coercion).
 In other words, it should be no brainer that when an officer tells a driver that she has no right to consent without adverse consequences, the consent becomes involuntary under Ramirez analysis.

 This is an example of a fairly complicated legal argument.
 Skillful Los Angeles DUI lawyer will help you defend your DUI case by convincing courts to suppress evidence of DUI.
 To talk to an experienced DUI attorney call directly anytime at (818) 921 7744 .
 We can help you save your license, your record, and your freedom.
 Our prices are very competitive and we accept any reasonable payment plans.
 Call our office now.